dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_sapi_rest.rst

 Set Up the Session
 ------------------

-Ocean software documentation's
-:std:doc:`Configuring Access <oceandocs:overview/sapi>` section explains
-how you can find your base URL and API token.
+The :ref:`ocean_sapi_access_basic` section explains how you can find your base URL and API token.
 Start by setting up the base URL and authentication token used for all SAPI requests.

 *   SAPI endpoints are specific to a region.
 Examples in this document use the https://na-west-1.cloud.dwavesys.com/sapi/v2 base, for North America.